sheetbase/app-scripts_v1/README.md

 #### Options

 - `--app`: Build an app.
+- `--min`: Use the minified version for deployment.
+- `--vendor`: List of files to put into @vendor.js.
 - `--no-transpile`: Do not run tsc.
 - `--tsc`: Custom tsc params.
 - `--no-bundle`: Do not run rollup.